nekrassov01/cdk-bedrock/README.md

 cdk-bedrock
 ===========

-Create a Fargate Service in CDK that makes requests to Knowledge Base for Amazon Bedrock.
+Create a Fargate Service in CDK that makes requests to Agents for Amazon Bedrock.

 ![diagram_pt1](docs/diagram.png)